shahab-sarmashghi/RESPECT/README.md

 genome sequence.
 Low `uniqueness_ratio` values (<0.8) can be a signature of recent whole genome duplication.

-`HCRM` stands for high copy repeats per million, and is the estimated average multiplicity of k-mers with the highest multiplicities, normalized by the length of genome.
+`HCRM` stands for high copy repeats per million, and is the average count (per million base-pairs) of the 10 most highly repetitive k-mers.
+For assemblies we compute that directly from the k-mer histogram, and for genome-skims it is computed using the estimated coverage.
 High `HCRM` values can be attributed to the presence of transposable elements.
-The estimate of `HCRM` from genome-skim can be up to 2 times the estimate from the assembly because we do not know which strand (forward/reverse) of DNA the reads are coming from, so the counts of a k-mer and its reverse complement are aggregated.
+Please note that the estimate of `HCRM` from genome-skim can be up to 2 times the estimate from the assembly because we do not know which strand (forward/reverse) of DNA the reads are coming from, so the counts of a k-mer and its reverse complement are aggregated.

 The estimated repeat spectra are written to `estimated_spectra.txt`.
 The